View Andrews's website here.

 Assault of detainee at secure children’s unit

-I am representing a 15-year-old boy in a claim for assault against the staff of a secure children’s unit.
+I represented a 15-year-old boy in a claim for assault against the staff of a secure children’s unit.
 A staff member grabbed the boy by the waist, lifted him from the ground and fell to the floor whilst holding him.
 The boy struck his head on the concrete floor and briefly lost consciousness.
 Thankfully an x-ray showed that the boy had not suffered a fractured skull.
 Proceedings were issued and served on the council responsible for the secure children’s unit.
 The staff member has been dismissed from his post.
 I obtained for my client £3,500 in compensation and his legal costs.